Indoor Air Quality (IAQ)

 • General Offices Areas

-HBI can visit your building and undertake high touch surface sampling using Adenosine Triphosphate (ATP) swabs.
+HBI by UL Solutions can visit your building and undertake high touch surface sampling using Adenosine Triphosphate (ATP) swabs.

 ATP is a molecule present in all living cells and its presence can be detected by a biochemical reaction which emits light, known as